 There aren’t any internal drop pockets, BUT!
 There is a little slot to slide your headphone plug through on the inside of the pocket in case you’re still doing the wired headphone thing.
 And I’m a fan of this feature: the bungee in the hem is adjustable from inside the pockets AND the ends of those cords have little clips on them.
 Which means you can easily secure keys or gloves in there so you don’t have to worry about them falling out and getting lost.
 Huzzah!

 As for fit, this insulated jacket runs a bit big (I’m wearing the XS).
 As in, it’s sized for layering over a thicker shirt or sweater.
-So if you do plan to layer it over bulkier items like your favorite fleece, don’t be tempted to size up.
+So if you do plan to layer it over bulkier items, don’t be tempted to size up.
 Just order your normal size, because there’s plenty of extra room in the arms and torso.
 And I like the available colors, personally.
 The fabric kinda has a nice, almost iridescent shimmer to it.
 Very eye-catching.

 Sizes Available: It’s available in XS to XL for women and S to XXL for men, plus in a handful of colors for each.
 It weighs between 10-13 oz on average.